nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a Patient : `view`

-Displays the detailed information of a patient in the Detailed Patient View Panel.
+Displays the details of a patient specified by the index number used in the patient list panel.

 Format: `view INDEX`

-* Displays the detailed information of a patient at the specified `INDEX`.
-* The index refers to the index number showed in the patient list panel.
 * The index **must be a positive integer**, eg. 1, 2, 3...

 #### GUI Integration: